claytonbrown/replatform-ml-pipeline-sagemaker-workshop/Readme.md

 - The trained model and the checkpoints will be saved to your S3 bucket by the container task and then the task will be stopped.

 - The training metrics are being logged to Cloudwatch by the Fargate task.
 If you want to take a look check the tasks logging in ECS console.
+(You should see - "Data Evaluation Complete" in the log to confirm the job ran successfuly)

 - If you want to run the task again you can do so by running the "aws ecs run-task ...." command from the shell script.